 By right clicking on a layer within the Layers panel, a list of options appears.
 Open the Properties for a layer.
 Properties are useful for but not limited to the following: general information about the layer, labels, metadata, and styling.

-Under the General tab of Properties, you have easy access to the name of the layer, the name QGIS is displaying for this layer (it will be different than the name of the layer if you have renamed a layer in QGIS), the location of the layer on your hard drive, and the Coordinate Reference System of the layer.
+Under the Information tab of Properties, you have easy access to the name of the layer, the name QGIS is displaying for this layer (it will be different than the name of the layer if you have renamed a layer in QGIS), the location of the layer on your hard drive, and the Coordinate Reference System of the layer.

 The Metadata tab is essentially the citation information of the layer.
 You will likely notice that this section is often left blank, though ideally it would always be filled out correctly.